Diocesan Work Camp

 Each day of Work Camp will have a full schedule of events.
 Below you will find a brief overview of the activities for the week.

-Youth will have the opportunity to serve alongside youth from other parishes during the week.
+Youth will have the opportunity to serve alongside other youth from across the diocese during the week.
 We will spend some time getting to know each other and learning how to work as a team.
 We will also review general safety and instructions and have the opportunity to prepare for the specific site locations.
 Each day we will celebrate Mass together.
 At various points throughout the week, there will be the opportunity for Eucharistic Adoration and Reconciliation.
-Evening program will have a wide variety of components and will be geared towards helping participants understand what the Catholic Church teaches about social justice.
+Evening program will have a wide variety of components and will be geared towards helping participants encounter Christ through sacraments, prayer, the people they serve, and their peers.
 Each day there will also be the opportunity for each parish to gather to process the experiences of the day.

 Due to the structure of the week all participants must be able to attend the whole week of Work Camp.
 Full participation is expected from check-in time on Saturday until after the closing programming on Friday.